The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Methods

 \subsection{The \HI{} column density distribution function}

 The neutral hydrogen column density distribution function (CDDF) for each simulation is computed as follows.
 The CDDF can be parameterised as in e.g. \cite{Rauch1998, Rahmati2013a},

-where $X$ is the redshift dependent cosmological absorption length \citep{Wagoner1967}.
-The simulation box is divided into $m$ three dimensional slabs, such that the absorption length can be directly related to the comoving depth of each slab,
+where $X$ is the redshift dependent cosmological absorption length \citep{Bahcall1969}.
+The simulation box is divided into $m$ three-dimensional slabs, such that the absorption length can be directly related to the comoving depth of each slab,

 with $dL \approx L_{\rm box}/m$.
-Following \cite{web:sphtogrid}, the column densities for each simulation are derived by integrating the number density for each particle along the line of sight within a given slab and projecting the result onto a two dimensional grid.
+Following \cite{web:sphtogrid}, the column densities for each simulation are derived by integrating the number density for each particle along the line of sight within a given slab and projecting the result onto a two-dimensional grid.
 The CDDF is then the histogram of column densities, summed over all slabs, divided by the bin size $dN_{\rm \HI}$ and by the number of pixels over which the PDF was calculated.
-The slab depth $dL$ is taken to be $\approx$10 Mpc and the number of pixels for the two dimensional grid is set at $35000 \times 35000$, such that each pixel is $\sim$kiloparsec scale.
+The slab depth $dL$ is taken to be $\approx$10 Mpc and the number of pixels for the two-dimensional grid is set at $35000 \times 35000$, such that each pixel is $\sim$kiloparsec scale.
 The expected Lyman-$\alpha$ cloud size is large compared to the pixel size in the plane of the sky, but far smaller than the slab depth.
 The sampling used may therefore seem inappropriate.
 Nevertheless, in practice it seems that slab size variations of 300 $h^{-1}$kpc up to 800 $h^{-1}$kpc create a maximum of only 15\% variation in the inferred CDDF \citep{Tillman2023b}.